 Criminal Defense in Juvenile Court Cases

-When a young person, under age 17, commits a juvenile crime, they don’t go into the adult criminal justice system.
+When a young person under age 17 commits a juvenile crime, they do not go into the adult criminal justice system.
 Their case is handled under a family law code, by a separate court overseen by the Texas Department of Juvenile Justice, and best handled by a juvenile criminal defense attorney.

-If convicted, the teenager or young person typically doesn’t go into an adult prison or jail but instead is sent to a juvenile detention center where the goal of their stay is supposedly rehabilitation.
-In truth, the detention center is prison for kids, ages 10 to 16.
+If convicted, the teenager or young person typically does not go into an adult prison or jail but instead is sent to a juvenile detention center where the goal of their stay is supposedly rehabilitation.
+In truth, the detention center is a prison for kids ages 10 to 16.

 At the Schneider Law Firm, we take juvenile criminal defense cases as seriously as adult cases.
 The actions taken at this time in your son or daughter’s life could very well affect them for years to come.
 We want to ensure it helps them move forward in a positive way.

-Our juvenile criminal defense lawyers – Emily L. Lachance and Micheal Schneider – are very familiar with the juvenile justice system in Texas.
-They will thoroughly investigate the claims against your child in order to prepare a strong defense.
-Contact our law firm to schedule a free consultation with one of our attorneys: (817) 755-1852.
+Our juvenile criminal defense lawyer, P. Micheal Schneider – is very familiar with the juvenile justice system in Texas.
+He will thoroughly investigate the claims against your child to prepare a strong defense.
+Contact our law firm to schedule a free consultation with one of our attorneys: 817-755-1852.

 A Strong Defense Against Any Juvenile Criminal Charge

-Bria and Micheal defend clients against a wide range of juvenile criminal charges in juvenile court, including:
+P. Micheal Schneider defends clients against a wide range of juvenile criminal charges in juvenile court, including: